ibraloyza/php_project/README.md

-#this is my frist project of a php
+#this is my app of php